sylvadon5/sylvadon5.github.io/README.md

 # Statistical Reasoning Course Projects

 ## Sampling
-**Objective:** Students will be able to use MS Excel to obtain simple random samples from a large population.
+**Objective(s):** Students will be able to use MS Excel to obtain simple random samples from a large population.

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-1-%20SRS.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-1-%20SRS.pdf) to download the project details in a PDF format.
-- Use the `Davis data set` to complete project 1.
+- Use the `Davis data set` to complete the project.

 **About Davis Data Set (Self-Reports of Height and Weight)**